Trellix (formerly McAfee Enterprise) offers strong data loss prevention, broad endpoint security, and enterprise-grade control over sensitive data.

 Initial configuration can be complex, and meaningful results often depend on extensive policy customization.
 This complexity slows deployment, increases reliance on specialized resources, and makes day-to-day management harder than expected.

-For smaller teams (or teams without dedicated DLP specialists) the cost of ownership can quickly feel unjustified to the value delivered [*].
+For smaller teams (or teams without dedicated DLP specialists), the cost of ownership can quickly feel unjustified to the value delivered.

 Another common frustration is the volume of false positives during early deployment.
 Users frequently note that substantial tuning is required before policies produce reliable signals.

-While tuning is expected with any DLP solution, the effort required here can be resource-intensive [*].
+While tuning is expected with any DLP solution, the effort required here can be resource-intensive.

 Several users report noticeable performance degradation on endpoints, including slowed internet access or blocked websites that are essential for daily operations.
-In practice, this can lead to friction with employees and pushback from business units [*].

-Perhaps the most damaging issue long-term is alert overload.
+Perhaps the most damaging long-term issue is alert overload.
 Users describe being flooded with low-risk notifications, making it difficult to quickly identify incidents that genuinely require immediate attention.

 When everything looks urgent, nothing does.
-Over time, this kind of noise erodes trust in the platform and increases the risk that real threats are missed [*].
+Over time, this kind of noise erodes trust in the platform and increases the risk that real threats are missed.

 The features below are practical markers of a solution that will deliver real-world value: